ADORSYS-GIS/webank-pending-registration-service/docs/password-security.md

 This document describes the implementation of Argon2 password hashing in the Webank Pending Registration Service.
 Argon2 is the winner of the Password Hashing Competition (PHC) and provides better security than older algorithms like bcrypt, PBKDF2, and scrypt.

-This implementation also includes proper CORS (Cross-Origin Resource Sharing) configuration to ensure secure API access from frontend applications.
+This implementation replaces multiple insecure SHA-256 hash implementations with Argon2 for enhanced security, particularly for authentication-related functionality such as OTP validation, device registration, and JWT token validation.
+It also includes proper CORS (Cross-Origin Resource Sharing) configuration to ensure secure API access from frontend applications.

 ## Technical Implementation